arunkjn/calculator/Readme.md

 1. When an operator fails to execute due to arithmetic error such as divide by zero, the operands are put back on stack and a error message is shown.
 2. If the user enters an invalid token in the string it is treated as an unsupported operator.
 A warning message is shown, and the operator is ignored.
 The rest of input string continues to process normally.
 3. A numeric input is expected from user in the form of a decimal formatted string with an optional (-) sign.
 Any other formats including scientific notation will not be recognized.
+4. There is no limit implemented to the stack size and undo stack size.
+Althought there must ideally be some sane limit in production web app.